The intro should be

 5. Engaging – making readers want to read on

-Something that grabs you because it’s new, unusual, relevant, shocking, funny, about or affecting people.
+Something that grabs you because it’s new, unusual, relevant, shocking, funny and, about or affecting people.

 Yes.
 Fewer than 20 can work really well.
 More than 25 rarely does.
 Learn to make every word count.

 Because you’re demonstrating how decisive you are.
 Two sentences and you’ve copped out and stitched two angles together.
-Woolley thinking from you means confusion for the reader.
-One simple sentence – one idea - one angle - one top intro.
+Woolly thinking from you means confusion for the reader.
+One sentence – one idea - one angle - one top intro.

 Anything but.
 It’s hard to use straightforward language and short, easily-understood words in simple sentences that are uncluttered by subsidiary clauses and too much detail.
 Difficult to achieve, but appreciated by readers.